wakidurrahman/advanced-node-js/docs/nodejs.org-Official-Documentation/getting-started.md

 #### Expressions

 Expressions and operators by category

 - Primary expressions
 - Left-hand-side expressions
 - Increment and decrement
 - Unary operators
 - Arithmetic operators
 - Relational operators
 - Equality operators
 - Bitwise shift operators
 - Binary bitwise operators
 - Binary logical operators
 - Conditional (ternary) operator
 - Assignment operators
 - Yield operators
 - Spread syntax
 - Comma operator

+---

 ## 4. Differences between `Node.js` and the Browser

 Both the browser and `Node.js` use JavaScript as their programming language.
 Building apps that run in the browser is a completely different thing than building a `Node.js` application.
 Despite the fact that it's always JavaScript, there are some key differences that make the experience radically different.

-***What changes is the ecosystem.***
+**_What changes is the ecosystem._**

 In the `browser`, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs like `Cookies`.
 Those do not exist in Node.js, of course.
 You don't have the `document`, `window` and all the other objects that are provided by the `browser`.

 And in the browser, we don't have all the nice APIs that `Node.js` provides through its `modules`, like the `filesystem` `access` functionality.

 Another big difference is that in `Node.js` you control the `environment`.
 Compared to the `browser` environment, where you don't get the luxury to choose what browser your visitors will use, this is very convenient.

 This means that you can write all the modern `ES2015` + `JavaScript` that your `Node.js` version supports.
 Since JavaScript moves so fast, but browsers can be a bit slow to upgrade, sometimes on the web you are stuck with using older `JavaScript` / `ECMAScript` releases.
 You can use `Babel` to transform your code to be `ES5-compatible` before shipping it to the `browser`, but in `Node.js`, you won't need that.